 At Seattle Children's Hospital, our community welcomes diverse experiences and backgrounds.
 We recognize this is what drives our spirit of inquiry, continuous improvement and innovation, and allows us to better connect with our increasingly diverse patients, families and workforce.
 Each of us is respectfully encouraged to be ourselves within this community in order to cultivate and promote diversity and inclusion at all levels.

-This year we are offering two fellowship positions.
+This year we are offering one fellowship position.

 The primary objectives of the Administrative Fellowship Program are to: